 - Primulas and primroses add light to dark areas in tones of white, yellow, cream, pinks.

 - Geraniums have different preferences when it comes to light, but certain types, such as macrorrhizum, nodosum and pheum, survive on almost no direct sun, making them fantastic bedding plants for shade gardens.
 See more flower bed ideas in our edit.

-Container gardening will allow you to move your planting around with the seasons, making it easier to weave in shade-tolerant plants for splashes of colour.
+Container gardening will allow you to move your planting around with the seasons, making it easier to weave in shade-tolerant plants for splashes of color.
 This idea works so well because you can monitor the success of a plant and adjust its position if you feel it would benefit from more or less sun.
 Hydrangeas, fuchsias, impatiens, pansies and begonias all do well in pots.

-10. Employ clever design tricks to increase the sense of light
+12. Employ more clever design tricks to increase the sense of light

 Shaded patio spot?
 One of our favorite patio ideas – use pale colored paving, stones or even gravel to reflect light and lighten the mood of a space.
 For more effect, ensure any surrounding walls are painted in a light color or brightly stained.

 Illuminate containers, water features or even trees so you can also enjoy the scene at night.
 Choosing colored lighting will also add to a shaded display by day.
 You could even plant some highlight choices in white flowers and variegated foliage at the base of trees and shrubs to give an illusion of light, especially at dusk.
 Snowdrops are a brilliant choice for this.
 In fact, you can find all our garden lighting ideas in our edit.